Toyota MR2: Reception

 The SW20 garnered generally favorable reviews during its production life, with various sources complimenting the styling, power, and responsive handling.
 Car and Driver noted the revised SW20's braking capabilities to be superb, stating that 70 mph to standstill could be done in 157 feet, rivaling that of the Honda NSX.
-Former Top Gear host and racing driver Tiff Needell commends the SW20's handling having said that it "encourages you to drive with enthusiasm" in a review back in 1990.
+Former Top Gear host and racing driver Tiff Needell commended the SW20's handling having said that it "encourages you to drive with enthusiasm" in a review back in 1990.
 He does note however, that the sudden transition from understeer to oversteer may be startling for some people.

 The car is infamously known for its "snap-oversteer" phenomenon.
 This notoriety comes from numerous instances where individuals crash their SW20s either on or off the race track due to inexperience with a mid-ship platform, as MR layouts handle very differently in comparison to the more common FF or even FR layouts.
 Even in its revised state from January 1992, the SW20 still has a large enough following to be labeled as a very challenging car to push to its limits, with some labeling it as "the most dangerous car that you can buy".
-Such a label may be true as MR2s are relatively cheaper than most automobiles with an MR platform (Honda NSX, Ferrari F355, Lotus Elise) and that it is readily available to most people.
+Such a label may be true as MR2s are one of the cheapest automobiles with an MR platform.